bmeCEA/Robothon2023_Team_OSCAR/README.md

 ### Bring-your-own-device (BYOD) Challenge

 We chose to probe a group of LR06 batteries.
-To do so, we use our vision system to localize the batteries, then grasp then one by one and insert them in a custom 3D printed lodging.
+To do so, we use our vision system to localize the batteries, then grasp them one by one and insert them in a custom 3D printed lodging.
 The lodging can hold one of the multimeter probes, allowing our one-handed robot to do the measurement with the other probe.
 A webcam provides the multimeter image to perform character recognition and retrieve the battery voltage.
 ![image info](./img/BYOD_0.JPG)
 ![image info](./img/BYOD_1.JPG)
 ![image info](./img/BYOD_2.JPG)